Sylvia Thompson: Oregon’s Third Female State Legislator, 1916-1922

 About the Author

 Noah Johnson was a student in Dr. Kimberly Jensen’s Nineteenth Amendment Centennial in Historical Context class as an Honors student at Western Oregon University.
-He is a Political Science major and a Pre-Law minor.
-Johnson’s personal interests include politics, debate, law, sports, and philosophy.
-Johnson currently plans to attend law school after graduating from Western Oregon and become a trial attorney.
+He is a Public Policy & Administration major and a Mathematics minor.
+Johnson’s personal interests include politics, debate, sports, philosophy, and community development.
+After graduating, Johnson plans to attend graduate school and pursue a Master’s in Public Administration, with hopes of one day becoming a city manager.